njoubert/atticus-bot/README.md

 The point of these `#intel-` channels is to aggregate **new ideas**.
 I’m attempting to help me/us stay on top of the latest research, news, industry developments.
 I once heard academic conferences described as a *marketplace of ideas*.
 The `#intel-` channels are the [Bloomberg Terminal](https://en.wikipedia.org/wiki/Bloomberg_Terminal) of the Idea Marketplace.
 This is in contrast to a place like reddit, where lots of discussion happens around ideas that has been around for a while.

+### Where does this data come from?

-`stealthprojectbunker` uses several ways to aggregate this information, descibed next:
+`stealthprojectbunker` uses several ways to aggregate this information.
+Mainly RSS feeds and IFTTT applets, but also the `atticus` bot, email scrapers, etc.

+### Can I post stuff into `#intel-` channels?

+Yes!
+Absolutely!
+I think Slack can be a super great aggregator because it _mixes_ automated feeds and manual postings.

+### Can I invite people to `stealthprojectbunker`?

+Sure, ping me and we can chat, and I'll send 'em an invite.

 # Atticus the Hipster Slackbot, and Using Slack as an Aggregator